beakerbrowser/bkr/README.md

 ```

 Like in Git, you can use a shortened version of a dat's hex URL.
-If there are no collisions, Dat will use the closest match.
+If there are no collisions, bkr will use the closest match.
 (This only works in the commands that accept a `dat-ref`.)

 ## Examples